 5.11.
 Evidence of decommissioning and recycling of lighting equipment

-All existing lighting equipment must be decommissioned and disposed of at a recycling facility in accordance with the VEET Regulations and EPA requirements prior to certificate creation 20.
+All existing lighting equipment must be decommissioned and disposed of at recycling facilities in accordance with the VEET Regulations and EPA requirements prior to certificate creation20.

 Table 13: Evidence of decommissioning and recycling